Judges limit North Carolina child support law requirement in IVF case involving same-sex couple

 Carter gave birth to a girl in 2016 in Michigan, where Green couldn't be listed on the birth certificate.
 Their romantic relationship ended and they all moved to North Carolina.
 Green sought custody, leading to the joint custody agreement in 2019.
 Then Carter sought child support, saying that Green had acted as a parent since before the child was born.

-Marvel referred to Green as the “biological mother” and Carter the “de facto mother” who had “enthusiastically and voluntarily held herself out as a parent,” attending the child's doctor appointments and providing diapers and clothes.
+Marvel's 2021 support order referred to Carter as the “biological mother” and Green as the "de facto mother” who had “enthusiastically and voluntarily held herself out as a parent,” attending the child's doctor appointments and providing things like diapers and clothes.

 Stroud wrote that someone acting in the place of a parent, like Green, may also be secondarily liable for support, but a judge can't order support unless the person “has voluntarily assumed the obligation of support in writing.”